Sayama Ski Resort / Indoor Snowboarding and Skiing Ground with children’s snow park in Tokorozawa City, Saitama Prefecture

-Information for winter Skiing in Saitama, Sayama Indoor Skiing Ground.
+Information for winter Skiing in Saitama at Sayama Indoor Skiing Ground.
 Saitama Prefecture does not have any natural ski slopes, but we have an indoor ski resort in Sayama ski resort and it is just on the border of Tokyo.
+However, it is not completely indoors – its more like a roofed artificial slope.
 The resort underwent renovations in 2019 and reopened in Autumn 2020 with new facilities including a kids snow park.
-Below is the information for the 2021 – 2022 season.
+Below is the information for the 2022 – 2023 season.

-Just 40 minutes from Tokyo you can enjoy indoor skiing and snowboarding at the Sayama Ski Resort in Saitama.
+Just 40 minutes from Tokyo you can enjoy indoor skiing and snowboarding at the Sayama Ski Resort in Tokorozawa, Saitama Prefecture.
 In 2019 to 2020 they closed for renovations, but the resort reopened in Autumn 2020, albeit later than normal, for the 2020 – 2021 season.
-Among the changes in the new and improved Sayama Ski Resort is a snow escalator!
+Among the changes in the new and improved Sayama Indoor Skiing ground is a snow escalator.
 Moreover, they now have a kids snow park.
+However, ever since they reopened the season hasn’t started until mid November.
+(It used to start in October.)

 Sayama Indoor Skiing Ground / Ski Resort in winter

-They didn’t have any special play attractions for children before the renovation, but since last year (2020) they have a children’s section at the base of the slope.
-From this season (2021 – 2022) they are calling it a “snow park”.
-In addition, they always had (and will continue to have) ski lessons for children.
+In addition, they always had (and will continue to have) ski lessons for children at Sayama Ski Ground.
 There is also good information in English on this site: https://www.snowjapan.com/japan-ski-resorts/saitama/tokorozawa/sayama

-The 2021 season will start on Saturday October 30th.
-It will run until March 27th 2022.
-On account of the Coronavirus, you have to wear a mask and you may be required to get your temperature checked.
+The 2022 season is late to start, just like last year.
+The 2022 – 2023 season at Sayama Indoor Skiing Ground is from Saturday November 19th to March 16th 2023.
+On account of the pandemic, you have to wear a mask and you may be required to get your temperature checked.

 Skiing Hours and cost

-Base hours: 10 am to 9 pm, Sunday through Thursday from November 1st.
-Open until 6 am on Fridays and Saturdays from November 5th.
+Base hours: 10 am to 9 pm, Sunday through Thursday and until 6 am on Fridays and Saturdays.
+(There are occasionally exceptions, be sure to check the official website to check the hours on the day you hope to go).

 |2021 – 2022 Season||Hours||Cost|